nihei9/vartan/README.md

 When the right-most terminal symbol of an alternative has precedence or associativity defined explicitly, the alternative inherits its precedence and associativity.

-`#prec` directive assigns the same precedence as a specified symbol to an alternative.
+`#prec` directive assigns the same precedence as a specified symbol to an alternative and disables associativity.

+You can define an ordered symbol with the form `$<ID>`.
+The ordered symbol is an identifier having only precedence, and you can use it in `#prec` directive applied to an alternative.
+The ordered symbol helps you to resolve shift/reduce conflicts without terminal symbol definitions.

 The grammar for simple four arithmetic operations and assignment expression can be defined as follows: